Roxaleen/podpicker/README.md

 3. Visualize possible playlist combinations as a binary tree.
 At each node, consider two possibilities: include the next episode (left branch) or exclude it (right branch).

-    a.
-If a leaf node is reached, compute the score of the playlist combination.
+    * If a leaf node is reached, compute the score of the playlist combination.
 If this score exceeds the current global best, update the global best.

-    b.
-If a combination exceeds the target duration, prune the subtree.
+    * If a combination exceeds the target duration, prune the subtree.

-    c.
-Otherwise, compute an *optimistic upper bound* for the highest score that can be achieved in the current subtree.
+    * Otherwise, compute an *optimistic upper bound* for the highest score that can be achieved in the current subtree.
 If this upper bound falls below the global best, prune the subtree.

 4. Return the playlist with the global best score.